 Asked of Frequency Notes

 I would now like to ask you some further questions about the [first/second/third] visit to the out of doors you took Yesterday/ on <day>.
 This visit was to [location from Q2] and involved [activities from Q4].</day> Script set up so that one of the visits taken in last 7 days is randomly selected and asked about in Q6 to Q16

 5) Which of the following list of types of place best describe where you spent your time during this visit?
 ALL VISIT TAKERS WEEKLY - 51 WAVES

 Select more than one if necessary.
 SHOW SCREEN.
 RANDOM ORDER.
 CODE ALL MENTIONED.

 A woodland or forest (including community woodland)

 Farmland

 A mountain, hill or moorland

 A river, lake or canal

 A village

 A path, cycleway or bridleway

 Country park

 Another open space in the countryside

 KEEP TOGETHER IN THIS ORDER:

 A park in a town or city

-An allotment or community garden
+An allotment or community garden A shildren's players and

-A children's playground
+A children's playgroundA playing field or other recreation area

-A playing field or other recreation area
+A playing field of other recreation area Another open space in a town or city

 Another open space in a town or city

 KEEP TOGETHER IN THIS ORDER:

 A beach

 Other coastline

 ALWAYS AT END: